retarf/remote_editor/README.md

 ''' Remote editor is a script witch allow user to edit file on local machine and synchronize this file with file on remote machine.
-It is use to program script on server from local machine.
+It is use to program scripts on server from local machine.

 ATTENTION:
     Remote editor open connection on server throu netcat.
 It is availble